evilsocket/shieldwall/README.md

 **It is very important that you double check the configuration before the next step, if the agent can't authenticate because of a wrong token, you will be locked out by the firewall and unable to log back.**

 You can now enable the service and start it.
-If configured so, it will automatically download its updates from github:
+If configured so, it will automatically download and install its updates from github:

     sudo systemctl enable shieldwall-agent
     sudo service shieldwall-agent start